Estimated reading time: 4 minutes

-Phytophthora: In spring this root rot disease will show up as “dieback” (though dieback can also be caused by other diseases).
+Phytophthora: In spring this root rot disease will appear as “dieback” (though other diseases can also cause dieback).

 Earwigs: Are there any earwigs in your fruit trees?
 Which type of tree?
 How many earwigs are there, and can you spot any damage they’ve caused (e.g. to leaves or small fruit)?

-Blossom blight: This disease causes flowers to rot, mainly on apricot trees but also peaches and nectarines, and even plums on occasion.
+Blossom blight: This disease causes flowers to rot, mainly on apricot trees but also on peaches, nectarines, and even plums on occasion.

 Leaf curl: You’ll only find this disease on peach and nectarine trees, where it shows up as red deformed leaves.

-Doing a spring review of your fruit trees can help you to catch any problems early in the season.
-You can find out more about monitoring your trees in Learn to Diagnose Your Fruit Trees.
+Learning how to monitor your trees and doing a spring review of all your fruit trees can help you catch any problems early in the season.

 It’s a key skill for home fruit growers.
 It will help you get to know your trees and nip problems in the bud (pun intended).

-Here’s hoping your fruit trees are bringing you lots of joy this season!
+Here’s hoping your fruit trees bring you lots of joy this season!

 Heritage nectarines such as Goldmine are thin-skinned and can be hard to grow, but will reward you with amazing flavour.